 3. What books have you written?

-I am the author of four children's books.
+I am the author of five children's books.
 They are:

 • Sally Sore Loser: A Story about Winning and Losing (Magination Press, 2012)

 • Bug Bites and Campfires: A Story for Kids about Homesickness (Health Press, 2009)

 • Hold the Cheese Please!
 A Story for Children about Lactose Intolerance (Health Press, 2009)

 • Toilet Paper Flowers: A Story for Children about Crohn’s Disease (Health Press, 2005)

 My books have been written for children between the ages of six through twelve.
 To learn more about the content of my books you can visit Dr. Sileo’s books on this website or by clicking here.